ihreapotheken/IA-SDK-Android/README.md

 **IASDK** is Android SDK that helps integrate IhreApotheken into your app by providing plug-and-play UI and communication with backed services.

+# Latest version

+Latest version of IA SDK is `DASDK012-1`

 ## Requirements

 - min SDK: `30`